Rebekah “Becky” Vargo Young, 33, passed away Wednesday, October 30, 2019 at St. Luke’s Hospital, Easton, following a years-long battle with addiction.

 Kimmel Funeral Home, Harrisburg, is handling arrangements.

-To send flowers to Rebekah's family, please visit our floral section.
+To send flowers to Rebekah's family, please visit our floral store.